BlossomTheme/.github/profile/README.md

 # Welcome to the Official Github page of Blossom Theme

 ## What is BlossomTheme?
-- A Sri Lankan open-source initiative curating vibrant color themes with accessibility in mind.
+- An open-source initiative based in Sri Lanka for curating vibrant color themes with accessibility in mind.
 Our palettes maintain a color contrast ratio of 5.06:1, ensuring readability without compromising aesthetics.
 Join us in blooming the world of design with thoughtfully crafted, inclusive color schemes.

 ![](https://raw.githubusercontent.com/BlossomTheme/Assets/main/banner.png)